 Ingredient Notes

-- Vegan Baking Stick- If you don’t need to be dairy free you can absolutely replace this with butter.
+- Vegan Baking Stick- If you don’t need to be dairy free you can absolutely replace this with unsalted butter.

 - Cocoa Powders- I like to use two types but if you only want to use one, use Dutch or Natural Unsweetened.